backand/docs/docs/apidocs/files/index.md

       return;
     }
     // By calling the files action with DELETE method in will perform
-    // a deletion of the file from AWS S3
+    // a deletion of the file from Backand Storage
     $http({
       method: 'DELETE',
-      url: Backand.getApiUrl() + '/1/objects/action/todo?name=' + filesActionName,
+      url : Backand.getApiUrl() + baseActionUrl +  objectName,
+      params:{
+        "name": filesActionName
+      },
       headers: {
         'Content-Type': 'application/json'
       },